MrTanuk/payment/README.md

-This is for taking control of a payment of any list you have
+This is for taking control of a payment lists

+dependencies
+pip install -r requirements.txt